 Despite the concern about protecting the hole in the barrel, there were the Johnny-come-lately types who were more interested in selling pens than in collecting patents.
 One of these was the Hub Fountain Pen Company of Everett, Massachusetts.
 After having produced several pen models, including a middle-joint eyedropper filler based on A. A. Waterman’s patent, Hub jumped on the self-filler bandwagon with its own matchstick filler.
 Like Weidlich’s pen, the matchstick-filling Hub Fountain Pen left the barrel hole right out where everybody could see it.
 But like the manufacturers who covered the hole, Hub omitted the peg on the cap.
 That much, at least, remained exclusive to Weidlich — at least until 1914, when his company emitted a death rattle.
 Its assets were sold to Betzler & Wilson and moved to Akron.

 The common failing of most matchstick fillers was that the user must have matches or some other implement available for depressing the pressure bar.
 Using the clip, as described in Keene’s instruction sheet, was one solution.
 Another solution came onto the scene in the form of a pen protected by U.S. Patent No 1,198,994, issued to the resourceful Claes W. Boman in September 1916.
 Boman, who patented dozens of pen and pencil designs for the Eagle Pencil Company, created a design that included a ridiculously complicated pivot mechanism for the pressure bar, ostensibly to keep the bar from shifting sidewise.
-The pen’s salient feature, insofar as we’re concerned here, was a plug that screwed into the distal end of the barrel and included a Weidlich-type peg.
+The pen’s salient feature, insofar as we’re concerned here, was a plug that screwed into the back end of the barrel and included a Weidlich-type peg.
 When the plug was in place, the peg was enclosed within the barrel.
 Except for the hole in the side of the barrel, the pen looked no different from many ordinary models of the time.
 The mechanism may have been too costly; I have no evidence suggesting that pens made to this design were ever produced and sold.